jbucsa/Dall-E_Clone_Ai/README.md

 # Welcome to my Ai image generator project.

+## Cloud

+The website is host on the cloud thanks to Cloudinary.

-NPMs for the Client Side of the project
+## NPMs for the Client Side of the project

 ```bash